TheCacophonyProject/classifier-pipeline/README.md

 ### train.py
 Trains a neural net using a provided test / train / validation dataset.

+### extract.py
+Extract tracking information for a specified CPTV file

 ### classify.py
-Uses a pre-trained model to identifying and classifying any animals in a CPTV file.
+Uses a pre-trained model to identifying and classifying any animals in supplied CPTV file, CPTV file must have associated metadata generated from extract.
 Classifier will produce a JSON output either to terminal or txt file.

 #### thumbnail algorithm